joshua-jerred/kazooformation/project/final_presentation/outline.md

 As an example of this abstract concept, here is a visualization of the ASCII, letter `H` being translated into kazoo signals using a basic binary model.

-It might not be audible to the people in the other room, but this is what the letter `H` sounds like
+It might not be audible to the people in the other room, but this is what the letter `H` sounds like:

 > Play `H`

-These signals can be used either live via a users microphone and speakers or they can be stored as audio files for later decoding.
+These signals can be used either live via a users speakers and microphone or they can be stored as audio files for later processing.

 ## Library Application Example: Kazoo Connect ??
 > 20s (2:20)

 As an example application of this library I created a barebones chat client on top of it.

-Using this chat client, text can be sent from one computer to another using only audio peripherals.
+Using this chat client, text can be sent from one computer to another using only audio devices.

-No wifi, ethernet, or Bluetooth connection required.
+No wifi, ethernet, or Bluetooth connection required, you only need to vibrate the air to send data across the room.

-## Future Plans [Org Diagram] ??
+## Future Plans [Org Diagram]
 <!-- > 15s (2:45) -->

-Unforunately I ran out of time and couldn't implement the Kazoo File System or the Kazoo Compiler, but this wouldn't be too difficult now that the Kazoo Translation Library is complete.
+I didn't get to implement the Kazoo File System or the Kazoo Compiler, but this wouldn't be too difficult as the Kazoo Translation Layer is fully functional.

 <!-- Kazoo connect simply uses this physical layer. -->